aidswidjaja/study/docs/science/s5/disease.md

 Most people die from lifestyle diseases such as cardiovascular diseases (stroke, heart attack) which is caused by obesity and lack of nutritione/exercise or lung cancer as a result of smoking.

+***

+## Lines of Defence

+Your body has many defences against pathogens.
+They can be either specific/non-specific.
+Specific defences involve targeted and tailored immunity of invading pathogens, while non-specific defences are applied to all threats equally.

+### First line of defence – Non-specific

+The first line of defence are physical and chemical barriers that try to prevent entry of invading pathogens.

+Physical barriers include:
+- skin
+- coughing
+- sneezing
+- hairs and eyelashes
+- cilia

+Chemical barriers include:
+- saliva
+- tears
+- stomach acid
+- mucus

+### Second line of defence – Non-specific

+If a pathogen evades the first line of defence, the second line of defence kicks in.
+At this point, an infection has occured.

+- Affected area becomes swollen and inflamed, while body temperature increases
+- More blood is directed to the area and blood vessels become permeable (porous - more leaky)
+- White blood cells including phagocytes move to the infected area
+- Phagocytes engulf and destroy pathogens

+### Third line of defence – Specific

+If a pathogen evades the first and second lines of defence, then the third line of defence kicks in.
+It is specific immunity; which is targeted and tailored towards the type of pathogen.
+Any foreign particle that stimulates the production of antibodies (usually through an immune response) is an **antigen**.

+- Antigen enters body and lymphocytes (white blood cells) begin to divide.
+They split into specialised B lymphocytes and T lymphocytes (B cells and T cells respectively)
+- B cells produce plasma cells which produce antibodies that bind with particular antigens.
+The first time the body is exposed to a specific type of antigen is a trial and error phase which takes 10-17 for the right antibodies to be produced
+- T cells assist B cells to create an antibody and they do different jobs (e.g attack pathogens, attract/activate phagocytes, assist B cells with antibody production, etc)